paradakh/human-sort/README.md

 # human-sort

-`human-sort` is a collection of utilities to sort and compare strings with numeric symbols in human-friendly order.
+Collection of utilities to sort and compare strings with numeric symbols in human-friendly order.

-Utilities built over `iterator` and compare strings `char` by char (except for numerals) until the first difference found.
+Utilities built over iterators and compare strings char by char (except for numerals) until the first difference found.

-Utilities don't create Strings or another structures with whole data from provided `&str`, so don't require lots of memory.
+Utilities don't create Strings or another structures with whole data from provided &str, so don't require lots of memory.

 ## Examples